ismartcoding/plain-app/README.md

 ## Introduction

-PlainAPP is an all-in-one application that aims to offer various frequently-used features.
+PlainApp is an all-in-one application that aims to offer various frequently-used features.

 In a world where many apps are cluttered with ads and invasive tracking, PlainApp offers a refreshing alternative.
 PlainApp is designed to help you manage your private data with ease, without sacrificing your privacy or wasting your time.